 - Without phonons this just recovers regular Thomas-Fermi screening.
-(We can fourier transform to obtain the same Yukawa interaction as in Eq.
-8.5 and 8.28). - For high frequency $\omega \gg \Omega{ion,pl} \approx \omega{Debye}$ the ion term vanishes and the phonons don't matter. - In the limit of ω → 0 we obtain perfect screening as the ions fluid can always perfectly screen a fully static potential (the denominator explodes and gives a zero result). - Crucially, for small $\omega$ the ion term in the denominator dominates and we get an attractive interaction!
-The physical picture we should have here is that when an electron moves through the ions, it polarizes the ions, but the ions move slowly.
+(We can Fourier transform to obtain the same Yukawa interaction as in Eq.
+8.5 and 8.30). - For high frequency $\omega \gg \Omega{ion,pl} \approx \omega{Debye}$ the ion term vanishes and the phonons don't matter. - In the limit of $\omega \to 0$ we obtain perfect screening as the ions fluid can always perfectly screen a fully static potential (the denominator explodes and gives a zero result). - Crucially, for small ω the ion term in the denominator dominates and we get an attractive interaction!8 The physical picture we should have here is that when an electron moves through the ions, it polarizes the ions, but the ions move slowly.
 The ions respond and build up a screening charge that is maintained for a long time after the electron is gone.
 Another electron can be attracted to this region for some time after the electron is gone.
 This constitutes the low frequency attractive interaction between electrons.
+8It turns out that this oversimplified model where we treat the ions as being a fluid and perform RPA-like calculations greatly over-estimates the strength of the resulting attractive interaction.
+Nonetheless, it gives an idea of where the attraction comes from.

-10.2 Bound States and the Cooper Problem 10.2.1 Non-Existence of Weakly Bound States in 3D We have thus developed a way to justify that a (weak) attractive interaction may be developed between electrons.
-We can now ask a fundamental question:
+Figure 10.3: A square well potential extending to distance R and a wavefunction extended to a distance L. 10.2 Bound States and the Cooper Problem 10.2.1 Non-Existence of Weakly Bound States in 3D We have thus developed a way to justify that a (weak) attractive interaction may be developed between electrons.
+We can now ask a fundamental question: Question: